 For information on Iran's ski resorts, see the Guide to Skiing and Snowboarding in Iran, which has full information on visas and travel in Iran.

-Because of this high altitude, season dates run from late November all the way through to May.
+Because of this high altitude, season dates run from late November and can go all the way through to May, depending on the season.
 The snow is retained extremely well at Dizin and you will usually find most lifts running.

 While it can get very cold at Dizin, the weather is generally not going to hit the very low temperatures you might see in Japan or North America.